 This basic Mediterranean salad has several variations throughout the Mediterranean and the Middle East, and you can change it up to your liking.
 Here are a few ideas:

 - Add protein.
 Canned or boiled chickpeas, white beans, or kidney beans work well with as a vegan protein and turn this salad into a satisfying meal.
-Grilled meats, like grilled chicken thighs or kofta kebab would also be hearty and delicious.
-If you’re feeling fishy, grab a can of tuna from your pantry.
+Grilled meats, like grilled chicken thighs or kofta kebab, would also be hearty and delicious.

-- Use more fresh herbs!
-In addition to parsley, you can add some chopped fresh mint or dill.
+- Use more fresh herbs.
+In addition to parsley, you can add chopped fresh mint or dill.

-- Toss in some feta cheese!
+- Toss in feta cheese.
 Just like with classic Greek salad or herby tomato feta salad, creamy, tangy feta adds another layer of deliciousness to this cucumber tomato salad.

-- Make one cup of cooked couscous and toss it in this salad for a simple lunch.
+- Add heft.
+Toss in one cup of cooked couscous or bulgur for a simple lunch.
 You’ll want to adjust seasoning and olive oil.

 This versatile salad goes with just about any Mediterranean dinner menu.
 It’s a classic topping for Chicken Shawarma or vegetarian Spicy Cauliflower Shawarma, where the salad juices and tahini sauce combine in the most fortunate way.